Home/Gran Sabana/Quebrada de Jaspe Trails

 Quebrada de Jaspe Trails

-Short walks to one of the Gran Sabana's most striking natural features — a riverbed of polished red jasper with cascading water.
+Short walks to one of the Gran Sabana's most striking natural features — a shallow riverbed of polished red jasper with small cascades.

 beginnerYear-round

-A short, easy outing to one of the most visually striking spots in the Gran Sabana.
-Quebrada de Jaspe is a riverbed of polished red jasper stone — smooth, deep red mineral with water cascading over it in shallow sheets.
-It's unlike anything else in the region and sits right off the main highway.
+A short, easy outing to one of the most visually striking stops in the Gran Sabana.
+Quebrada de Jaspe is a riverbed of polished red jasper stone, with shallow water moving over smooth red rock.
+It is unlike anything else in the region and sits directly off Troncal 10.

-The walk itself is flat and brief — under an hour round trip.
+The walk itself is flat and brief, usually well under an hour round trip.
 The appeal is the destination, not the hike.
-Combine it with nearby swimming holes and waterfall stops along the Troncal 10 for a half-day outing.
+Combine it with nearby swimming holes and waterfall stops along Troncal 10 for a half-day outing.

 Gear